ni/ams-capabilities/CONTRIBUTING.md

 Depending on if you use the Capabilities.lvclass or an other parent class, you do the following:

 #### Capabilities.lvclass
-1. Copy/Paste an array of Channel and single references from another capability (if both are usefull).
+1. Copy/Paste an array of Channel and single references from another capability (if both are useful).
 1. Rename the channel array / single.

 #### Parent - e.g. Actual Value.lvclass